vishvAsa/sanskrit/vyAkaraNam/whitney/08_Chapter_IV_DECLENSION.md

 at the beginning of a `pāda` are regularly and usually both accented: thus, `pítar mā́taḥ` *O father!
 O mother!*
 `ágna índra váruṇa mítra dévāḥ` *Agni!
 Indra!
 Varuṇa!
 Mitra! gods!*
-`çátamūte çátakrato` *thou of a hundred aids! of a hundred arts!*
+`śátamūte śátakrato` *thou of a hundred aids! of a hundred arts!*
-`vásiṣṭha çúkra dī́divaḥ pā́vaka` *best, bright, shining, cleansing one!*
+`vásiṣṭha śúkra dī́divaḥ pā́vaka` *best, bright, shining, cleansing one!*
-`ū́rjo napād bhádraçoce` *son of strength, propitiously bright one!* But the texts offer occasional irregular exceptions both to this and to the preceding rule.
+`ū́rjo napād bhádraśoce` *son of strength, propitiously bright one!* But the texts offer occasional irregular exceptions both to this and to the preceding rule.